Best Beach Chair Australia 2025

 Materials - Alloy steel, polyester, mesh

-Overall - A great price chair for what you get
+Overall - A good, portable chair for average height people

 Solenny 4 Positions